History of the San Francisco 49ers: 2023: Critical player losses and resignings

 To start the season, the 49ers would lose 14 players to free agency, including quarterback Jimmy Garoppolo, who signed with the Las Vegas Raiders after spending 6 seasons with the team.
 The team also lost offensive tackle Mike McGlinchey and free safety Jimmie Ward.

 The team traded backup quarterback Trey Lance to the Dallas Cowboys in exchange for a 4th-round pick.

 After a 44-day holdout, defensive end Nick Bosa, who had recently won the 2022 Defensive Player of the Year Award, signed a 5-year, $170-million contract, including $122.5 million guaranteed.
 This contract made him the highest paid defensive player in NFL history.

 Meanwhile, the 49ers started with a 5–0 record for the first time since 2019 before heading into a 3-game losing streak.
 They would later finish at 12–5 and later win the NFC West for the second straight season and earn the NFC's No. 1 seed of the playoffs.

 The 49ers hosted the 7th seeded Green Bay Packers in the Divisional Round where the 49ers would go on to win the game 24–21.
 Additionally this was also the first game between the No. 7 seed and the No. 1 seed since the playoff expansion in 2020.
-The 49ers hosted the heavily favored Detroit Lions where they trailed 24–7 at halftime and made a comeback and won 34–31.
+The 49ers hosted the Detroit Lions in the NFC Championship Game where they trailed 24–7 at halftime and made a comeback and won 34–31.
 The 49ers advanced to Super Bowl LVIII, where they once again fell to the Kansas City Chiefs, 25–22 in overtime.